 “I think that genuineness and being authentic are what works in court better than anything.
 If jurors believe you and believe you’re trustworthy, that can get you far.
 If they believe you as a person and think you’re genuine, then they’re going to take care of you with their verdict in your case.”

-Away from the office, Matt enjoys spending time with his wife and two young sons, fly fishing, and woodworking.
+Away from the office, Matt enjoys spending time with his wife and three young sons, fly fishing, and woodworking.
 He’s a member of national, state, and county bar associations; the American Association for Justice; and the Indiana Trial Lawyers Association.
 He is admitted in all Indiana state courts, the U.S. District Court for the Northern and Southern Districts of Indiana, and the Seventh U.S. Circuit Court of Appeals.

 He earned a B.A. degree in economics, with honors, from Centre College in 1998 and received a J.D. and M.B.A. in 2003 after completing a joint program at the Indiana University’s Maurer School of Law and the Kelley School of Business.